ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: history_ram_buffer_size_per_site

         Specifies the size, in samples, of the host memory buffer.
+The default value is 32000.

         +---------------+
         | Valid Values: |